SAP/spartacus-docs/_pages/dev/css-architecture.md

 $useLatestStyles: true;
 ```

-The minor version driven styles are typically being merged to the next major release.
+**Note:** The optional style changes that are introduced in minor versions are typically included by default in the following major release.

-#### Versioning of styles in version 1.x

-In version 1.0, style versioning was managed with an optional _theme_.
-The `Calydon` theme was used to add new style rules into the style layer.
-The new versioning technique describe in the previous section makes the former theme based versioning obsolete.
-The calydon theme is therefor no longer used and supported in Spartacus 2.0.
+**Note:** In Spartacus 1.x, style versioning was managed with the optional `Calydon` theme, which was used to add new style rules into the style layer.
+The new versioning technique for Spartacus 2.x makes this theme-based versioning technique obsolete.
+As a result, the `Calydon` theme is no longer used or supported in Spartacus 2.x.

 ## CSS Technology

-Spartacus is developed with a combination of CSS techniques:
+Spartacus is developed with a combination of the following CSS techniques:

-- [SASS](https://github.com/sass/node-sass) is used as the pre-processing language, like most of todays UI frameworks do
+- [SASS](https://github.com/sass/node-sass), which is used as the pre-processing language, just like in most of today's UI frameworks.
-- [CSS custom properties](https://www.w3schools.com/css/css3_variables.asp) are used for global theming
+- [CSS custom properties](https://www.w3schools.com/css/css3_variables.asp), which are used for global theming.
-- [CSS post processing](https://postcss.org/) is intended to be used to polyfill any of required syntax for older browsers.
+- [CSS post-processing](https://postcss.org/), which is intended to be used to polyfill any of the required syntax for older browsers.

-### View encapsulation
+### View Encapsulation

-View encapsulation ensures isolation of styles in single DOM.
+View encapsulation ensures the isolation of styles in a single DOM.
 View encapsulation can be used to ensure that the component style rules from one component do not interfere with other components.
-View encapsulation is standardized in a web component architecture and provided by the so-called `shadow-dom`.
-For applications that do not leverage the shadow-dom there are a few alternatives available:
+View encapsulation is standardized in a web component architecture, and is provided by the shadow DOM.
+For applications that do not leverage the shadow DOM, there are a few alternatives that are available, such as the following:

-- **Emulated encapsulation**
-  Angular provides _emulated_ view encapsulation by adding a (random) component ID to the generated CSS, so that the CSS rules are tightly coupled ot the component and will not interfere with other components.
+- **Emulated encapsulation:** Angular provides emulated view encapsulation by adding a (random) component ID to the generated CSS, so that the CSS rules are tightly coupled with the component and will not interfere with other components.
-- **BEM**
-  BEM is an older technique that use a very specific class name convention to make the component styles specific to the given element(s).
+- **BEM:** BEM is an older technique that uses a very specific class name convention to make the component styles specific to the given element(s).
-- **iFrames**
-  We only mention this to be complete, but it's not a viable option due to a number of disadvantages including bad user experience.
+- **iFrames:** This technique is only mentioned for completeness, but is not a viable option due to a number of disadvantages, including poor user experience.

-None of the above techniques work for spartacus:

-- Angular's emulated encapsulation cannot be used since the component styles are provided by the style library.
-- BEM is considered old-fashion and complex.
-Moreover, a well defined fine-grained component architecture doesn't need BEM to encapsulate the styles.
+None of the above techniques work for Spartacus.
+Angular's emulated encapsulation cannot be used because the component styles are provided by the style library.
+BEM is considered old-fashioned and complex.
+Moreover, a well defined, fine-grained component architecture does not need BEM to encapsulate the styles.

 Instead, the fine-grained component selectors are used to encapsulate the styling.
-You can read more on this in the section regarding component styling.
+For more information, see [Component Styles](#component-styles), below.

 ## Global Theming

-Global theming is organized with variables, so that theming isn't hardcoded.
-For variables there are 2 common approach that can be applied:
+Global theming is organized with variables so that the theming is not hard coded.
+For variables, there are two common approaches that you can work with:

 - SASS variables
-- CSS custom properties (CSS variables)
+- CSS custom properties (in other words, CSS variables).

-Spartacus is using CSS variables for theming.
+Spartacus uses CSS variables for theming.
 CSS variables have the advantage of being runtime configurable.
-Moreover, they can pierce through the so-called shadow-dom (web components).
-Additionally, CSS variables are inherited and offer more flexibility than SASS variable.
+Moreover, they can pierce through the shadow DOM (that is, web components).
+Additionally, CSS variables are inherited and offer more flexibility than SASS variables.

-Theming variables contribute to the so-called contract that Spartacus provides to customers.
-This contract is intended to be stable and should rarely change.
-Only with major releases, Spartacus could introduce a new set of variables, although this is not considered best practice.
+Theming variables contribute to the so-called "contract" that Spartacus provides to customers.
+This contract is intended to be stable, and should rarely change.
+Only with major releases, Spartacus could introduce a new set of variables, but this is not considered best practice.

-In order to provide a stable set of variables, variables will be mainly used for color-schemes and font definitions.
-It can be considered as a set of global theming definition.
+To provide a stable set of variables, the CSS variables in Spartacus are mainly used for color schemes and font definitions.
+These can be considered as a set of the global theming definition.

-The following snippet shows an example of a CSS variable:
+The following is an example of a CSS variable:

 ```css
 :root {